mhaerden90/tvshowapp/README.md

 # tvshowapp

-This app was built to showcase my Vue.Js skills.
-It was built using the followin frameworks/packages:
+This app was built to showcase my Vue.Js capabilities.
+It was built using the following frameworks/packages:

 - Vue 3
 - Axios (for API call)